 Importance To Their Family

 It’s crucial to understand how important culture is to you and your partner’s family (please, please never assume here).
 It can determine levels of involvement and religiousness that can give you an idea of expectations and values.
 If you and your partner are moving towards something more serious, it is worth taking time to sit down with their family and truly discuss what their culture means to them.
 Again, their values may align with yours.

 Make A Plan

 Since different cultures celebrate different holidays, it may be a good idea to create a calendar.
 This should regard which days are allocated to who depending on the holiday.
 Speak to your partner about which holidays you expect them to attend and have them do the same.
 Creating this sort of plan before the year even begins will aid in preventing conflict when it comes to allocating time to celebration.

 Culture is a beautiful thing that is supposed to be shared as every culture has their celebrations, food, values and customs.
-Maintaining openness between you and your partner can ensure you can both enjoy the positives of your cultural differences and minimize the negative.
+Maintaining openness between you and your partner can ensure you can both enjoy the positives of your cultural differences and minimise the negative.